xiaobogaga/data-structure/src/main/java/com/tomzhu/tree/README.md

 ## TreeMap and TreeSet
 UnLike java TreeMap and TreeSet, the provided TreeMap and TreeSet is based on binary search tree, and it can be easily changed to red-black tree.
-TreeMap and TreeSet has similar features as java TreeMap and TreeSet, that is the key order travel for TreeMap and unique property of TreeSet.
+TreeSet provides unique property of elements, however, for simplify, I don't consider provide iteration method for treeMap, although it is very simple.
 TreeMap provides `insert(E k, V v)`, `contains(E ele)`, `remove(E ele)` methods and TreeSet has `add(E ele)`, `remove(E ele)`, `contains(E ele)`.